-From April to December 2018 Craftspace are supporting the programme for Midland’s Arts Centre (MAC) Craft Fellows scheme.
+From April to December 2018 Craftspace supported the programme for Midland’s Arts Centre (MAC) Craft Fellows scheme.

-Over the nine months, five graduates from Midland’s craft courses will undertake a programme of professional development and skills-building to prepare for their own practice.
-Each fellow is also being commissioned to create new work which will result in an exhibition at MAC in November 2018.
+Over nine months, five graduates from Midlands craft courses undertook a programme of professional development and skills-building to prepare for their own practice.
+Each fellow was also commissioned to create new work which will resulted in an exhibition at MAC in November 2018.

 * support and guidance in developing their professional practice and business acumen